DannyNemer/git-style-guide/README.md

 1. Commit summaries should be in imperative present tense.
 1. Commit summaries should be limited to 50 characters.
 1. Commit descriptions should be wrapped to 72 characters.
-1. Commits descriptions should have a blank line between paragraphs and bullets.
 1. Commits descriptions bullets hsould be properly indented.

   ```shell